isomerpages/mindef-workbuddy/_information/CMPB Regional Health Hub.md

 description: ""
 ---
 <h2>Announcements</h2>
-<p>Beginning from Jul 25, we are pleased to announce that all medical services
+<p>From July 2025, we are pleased to announce that all medical services previously
-previously provided at the following locations have been consolidated and provided exclusively at the <strong>CMPB Regional Health Hub (CMPB RHH)</strong>:&nbsp;
+provided at the following locations have been consolidated and provided exclusively at the <strong>CMPB Regional Health Hub (CMPB RHH)</strong>:&nbsp;
 &nbsp;</p>
 <table style="minWidth: 75px">
 <colgroup>